West Lethbridge

-West Lethbridge (or The Westside), is one of three geographical areas in Lethbridge, Alberta, Canada.
+West Lethbridge (or The Westside) is one of three geographical areas in Lethbridge, Alberta, Canada.
 It is the newest and the fastest growing.
 It is the home of the University of Lethbridge and is a residential area primarily.

 History

 West Lethbridge is geographically isolated by a loop in the Oldman River to the west, south and east.
-Lethbridge proper is across the river to the east.
+The rest of Lethbridge is across the river to the east.
 The first bridge across the river opened in November 1890 at a cost of $38,000.

 As Lethbridge continued to grow in the middle of the 20th century, the 1969 General Plan recommended westward expansion of the city across the Oldman River.
 As a result of this recommendation, the Oldman River Regional Planning Commission prepared the report "The Urbanization of West Lethbridge" in 1969.
 This report proposed West Lethbridge development as a village concept.
 Each village would include a school, a major park and a commercial centre.
 Each village was planned to be approximately one square mile in area, contain two neighbourhoods of roughly 6,000 persons each and bounded by arterial roads.
 This concept still serves as a framework for development in West Lethbridge.

 The report was prepared for a first phase of development up to 30,000 residents.

 By the time the city began including West Lethbridge in its census in 1971, there were fewer than 70 residents.
 By the following year, 254 residents lived here.
 This was also the year the University of Lethbridge moved to the Westside.

 Demographics

-The 2006 municipal census reported West Lethbridge had a population of 27,154.
+The 2023 municipal census reported West Lethbridge had a population of 43,793.
 Since the 1970s, the area has seen an average population increase of 18%, not including the years of 1972 and 1976, when it saw increases of 274% and 281% respectively.
 The bulk of the city's growth since the early 1990s has been on the west side.
 Its population is younger than North and South Lethbridge, with only 3% over age 65.